-Our doctors base their diagnoses and treatments on a “holistic approach."
-This means they examine your complete health history, listen closely to you about your health experiences, diagnose your problem, and then involve you in a step-by-step treatment plan.
+We base our diagnoses and treatments on a “holistic approach."
+This means we examine your complete health history, listen closely to you about your health experiences, diagnose your problem, and then involve you in a step-by-step treatment plan.
 Here are a few illustrative examples:

 Going the Extra Mile

 Our staff also is willing to “go the extra mile” to help our patients in times of need.
 Here are two illustrative examples:

 Helping a Patient Avoid a Nursing Home Admission